Authorities say remains found in Philadelphia are of missing woman Kada Scott

 King was arrested earlier this year in a similar case but posted $200,000 bail and was released.
 In the previous case, prosecutors said, King is accused of kidnapping a woman from in front of her house and forcing her into a car where she was assaulted and eventually let go.
 Those charges were dropped when the victim and a witness did not appear for court proceedings, Krasner said.

-Scott, who worked in a nursing home, was remembered Monday in a statement by her parents as a source of “light, kindness and beautiful spirit.”
+Scott, who worked in an assisted living facility, was remembered Monday in a statement by her parents as a source of “light, kindness and beautiful spirit.”
 They said their hearts were “shattered” and asked for prayers.
+She was reported missing after leaving from an overnight shift.